2025 AFL Women's season

-The 2025 AFL Women's season is the tenth season of the AFL Women's (AFLW) competition, the highest-level senior women's Australian rules football competition in Australia.
-The season features 18 clubs and will run from 14 August to 29 November, comprising a twelve-round home-and-away season followed by a four-week finals series featuring the top eight clubs.
+The 2025 AFL Women's season was the tenth season of the AFL Women's (AFLW) competition, the highest-level senior women's Australian rules football competition in Australia.
+The season featured 18 clubs and ran from 14 August to 29 November, comprising a twelve-round home-and-away season followed by a four-week finals series featuring the top eight clubs.

-won the minor premiership by finishing atop the home-and-away ladder with a perfect 12–0 win–loss record. 's Indy Tahau won the AFL Women's leading goalkicker award as the league's leading goalkicker.
+won the premiership, defeating by 40 points in the 2025 AFL Women's Grand Final; it was North Melbourne's second (consecutive and overall) AFL Women's premiership.
+North Melbourne won the minor premiership by finishing atop the home-and-away ladder with a perfect 12–0 win–loss record and won all three of its finals, completing a perfect season.
+North Melbourne's Ash Riddell won the AFL Women's best and fairest award as the league's best and fairest player, while 's Indy Tahau won the AFL Women's leading goalkicker award as the league's leading goalkicker.